OhACD/website/README.md

 # Personal Website Project

-A Django-based personal website project aimed at building an advanced portfolio platform.
-Currently, the project focuses on backend development, with basic user authentication implemented.
+A Django-based personal portfolio platform focused on a passwordless ("magic link") authentication experience, plus a small collection of informational pages.

 ---